-Leveraged ETFs have taken a lot of heat, because many investors appear not to understand how they work.
+Indeed, leveraged ETFs have taken a lot of heat, because many investors appear not to understand how they work.
 The funds are reset daily.
-So if you hold a Bull Plus ETF and the market goes down 2% today and up 2% tomorrow, you would not be back to even.
-A $1,000 investment would fall 4% to $960, and then gain 4% to $998.40.
-With a non-leveraged ETF that lost 2% and gained 2%, the loss would be one quarter as large, and over a long period that difference can become enormous.
+So if you hold a 2X Daily Bear ETF and the market goes down 2% today and up 2% tomorrow, you would not be back to even.
+A $1,000 investment would fall 4% to $960, and then gain 4% to $998.40 for a loss of $1.60.
+With a non-leveraged ETF that lost 2% and gained 2%, you would have lost only $0.40, or one quarter as much.
+Over long periods that difference can become enormous.

 I interviewed Norbert Schlenker of Libra Investment Management about these products for a recent article in MoneySense.
 “If markets went in a straight line, then these ETFs would simply be double bets one way or the other,” he explained.
 “But markets never go in straight lines; there is always volatility.
 And every time there is volatility, you give away a little more.

-Last May, the Canadian Foundation for the Advancement of Investors’ Rights (FAIR Canada) released a scathing report demonstrating how volatility can affect leveraged ETFs if they are held for more than a few months: In March 2009, gold was up 1% from a year before, so if you had held Horizons’ COMEX Bull Plus Gold Bullion ETF during those 12 months, you might have expected to be up 2%.
+Last May, the Canadian Foundation for the Advancement of Investors’ Rights (FAIR Canada) released a scathing report demonstrating how volatility can affect leveraged ETFs if they are held for more than a few months: In March 2009, gold was up 1% from a year before, so if you had held Horizons’ COMEX Bull Plus Gold Bullion ETF (now called the BetaPro Gold Bullion 2x Daily Bull ETF (HBU)) during those 12 months, you might have expected to be up 2%.
 In fact, you would have lost 46%.
 Had you held the Bear Plus Gold Bullion ETF, you’d have lost 87%.
 No wonder FAIR called its report “Heads You Lose, Tails You Lose.”

 Leveraged ETFs may behave as you expect over a few weeks or months, but they have no place in a long-term portfolio.
 “What is the purpose of your investing?”
 Schlenker asks.
 “Are you investing for the next two months?
 My clients are investing to fund their retirement, and these products, with that time frame, are poison.
 For retail investors, they are inappropriate in every circumstance.
 You may as well go to the casino.”